 Regular students are considered to be "full-time" or "part-time" as follows:

 In order to be considered as full-time, a student must carry a credit load in the Winter Session which is equal to at least 80% of the standard credit load for the year and program in which the student is registered.
 Note that the Faculty's definition of full-time status may not be the same as that used by Enrolment Services in determining eligibility for financial assistance.
-Students wishing to ensure that they are eligible for consideration for scholarships or other forms of award should check with Student Financial Assistance and Awards.
+Students wishing to ensure that they are eligible for consideration for scholarships or other forms of award should check with an Enrolment Services Professional.

 A student who has approval for a credit load in a Winter Session which is less than that required for full-time status shall be considered as a part-time student.
 A part-time student will not normally be eligible for scholarships or for a Degree with Distinction.